Submissions

 Example:

 Kirill, Patriarch of Moscow and All Russia.
-(2019) “Theology and values: the future of Russia”, in Theologiia i obrazovanie.
+(2019) “Theology and values: the future of Russia”, in Teologiia i obrazovanie.
 Ezhegodnik Nauchno-obrazovatel’noi teologicheskoi assotsiatsii, pp. 9–13.
 (In Russian)

 Sample manuscript